felipeelvas/AlienAttack/README.md

+###“I forked this demo from the Flutter Game Engine project and found it wonderful, and I made this copy from Martin Wolf’s GitHub: [Martin Wolf](https://github.com/dahas/AlienAttack)
 # ALIEN ATTACK

 This is a demo project of a 2D top-down space shooter.
 It´s created with Flame, the Flutter Game Engine.
 It runs in the Browser and can be installed on the device.